 Sustainability and Ethical Sourcing

 FAIR MINING: This newer source of metal primarily began as an effort to supply tech companies with more ethically sourced gold and silver components.
 The Alliance for Responsible Mining (ARM) is working with mines all over the world to certify mines that offer safer practices, environmentally sound techniques, and provide livable wages to miners.
 While we believe this is a great program, we do not offer this type of metal for the primary reason that the metal is still being mined from the ground which requires a lot of harsh chemicals and water to extract.
 While there are benefits to this product, we do not think it is the most sustainable approach.

 RE-PURPOSED DIAMONDS: "A diamond is forever" is absolutely a true statement, but perhaps not in the way you thought.
 Diamonds that are recycled back into the market are sorted, sometimes re-polished or re-faceted, and sold as good as new.
 In fact, it happens more often in the jewelry industry than is usually disclosed.
 When we supply recycled diamonds, big and small.
 Those that exceed a half carat in size typically come with a certification from the Gemological Institute of America (GIA) or the American Gem Society (AGS).

-CANADIAN DIAMONDS: As another option, offer Canadian diamonds because this country has very strict mining standards.
+CANADIAN DIAMONDS: As another option, we offer Canadian diamonds because this country has very strict mining standards.
 Conditions are safer and environmental damage is minimized and repaired.
 These diamonds typically come with a Canadian origin certificate as well as a GIA certification.

 COUNTRY OF ORIGIN: We are always looking for ethically sourced gemstones, and we strive to find and provide gems with a known country of origin whenever possible.
 Our favorite sources are helping to improve conditions for miners and improve environmental standards around the world.